urcsc170/2018-spring-csc170/syllabus.md

 The grade for assignments not turned-in on time with no prior arrangement for an extension will be zero.

 ### Second chances
-Mistakes on assignments may be fixed and re-graded for full credit if: The assignment was turned-in via Blackboard **on or before its due date** only.
+Mistakes on assignments may be fixed and re-graded for full credit if: the assignment was turned-in via Blackboard **on or before its due date** only.

 If an assignment qualifies for a second chance, the student must fix the errors and resubmit the assignment in Blackboard **within two days** after the TA graded the assignment the first time.